alecejones/alecejones.github.io/rule_deviations.markdown

    >leaving it in the discard pile while they retrieve their other six (including the card they chose to discard first).

    However, we consider this more of a reward than a penalty (only 1s and 2s are doubled), so we decided to treat this case as if there were only one card left in the hand, and therefore no card is discarded.
+5. By definition, the raven phase is part of the planning phase.
+Since it was easier to implement, S&R took the liberty of integrating the raven phase into the action phase.